SavaLava9/Viruses-I-Made/README.md

-# Viruses-I-Made
+# WARNING!
-These viruses are DEADLY!
+these viruses are serious and are NOT meant on a real PC.
+Use a VM or some shit.